 - Is it really cost effective?

 - There are hidden costs for the corporate:

 - Device repair/support

 - Security, Management, Data Loss

-- Multi-platform support (requires Unified Endpoint Management like Mobileiron)

 - Multi-department support

 - And for the employee:

-- BYOD has become a matter of trust between employee and employer.

-- Should know about the trade-off between the comfortability and some levels of privacy leaks.
+- - levels of privacy leaks.

 - Lawyer up before signing the BYOD agreement.

+• Multi-platform support (requires Unified Endpoint Management like Mobileiron)

+BYOD has become a matter of trust between employee and employer.
+Should know about the trade-off between the comfortability and some

-- Some limitation on device selection to be consistent with BYOD policies.
+Some limiting on device selection to be consistent with BYOD policies.

+BYOD Stirs Up Legal Problems, Tom Kaneshige, cio.com, 2012